 A fiery, spicy, and salty paste, yuzu kosho is a versatile finishing condiment originating from Kyushu in southern Japan.
 Despite consisting of just three ingredients, it is remarkably potent and concentrated.
 In Japanese kitchens, it serves as a condiment for hot pot dishes, miso soup, sashimi, tempura, sauces/seasonings, and salad dressings.

 You can even make your own yuzu kosho at home if you have access to yuzu citrus.
 Simply combine chili peppers, fresh yuzu zest, and sea salt.
-Either pound with a mortar and pestle or whiz in a food processor, then pour in the yuzu juice.
-Transfer it to a container and let it rest in the fridge for a week or longer.
+Either pound with a mortar and pestle or whiz in a food processor, then add the yuzu juice.
+Transfer the mixture to a container and let it rest and ferment in the fridge for a week or longer.

 Varieties of Yuzu Kosho

 You can find two different varieties in the market: